RoopeshSinghal/SQL-Interview-Questions/README.md

-# SQL-Interview-Questions
+# SQL Interview Questions Repository

-This repository contains daily SQL interview questions that I solve and upload to enhance problem-solving skills and prepare for data analyst interviews.
+This repository contains SQL interview questions designed to enhance problem-solving skills and prepare for data analyst interviews.
+Each question is presented with its solution hidden under a dropdown menu—solve the question first, then check the solution!

-📌 Structure
+## 📌 Structure

-- Each day, two SQL questions are solved and added.
+- New SQL questions are added regularly.
-- The questions are taken from various YouTube channels, and I don't own any of the questions.
+- The questions are sourced from various YouTube channels (I don’t own any of the questions).

-Solve each question to crack your interview!
+- Solutions are provided under dropdowns—try solving each question before revealing the answer!

+> **Solution**: Expand the dropdown below each question to view the solution after attempting it yourself.

+Happy coding, and best of luck cracking your SQL interviews!